alfhj/cuelab/README.md

 - [ ] Prevent mpv from taking focus when starting cuelab
 - [ ] Show icon and length of each cue and update currently playing position
+- [ ] Support playback of multiple cues at the same time

 ### Acknowledgements